 *** SPOILERS THAT ARE ABOUT SOMETHING OTHER THAN IT SINKING FOLLOW ***

 We entered into Titanic with a pretty good idea that not everyone was going to get out of it alive.
 We were prepared for one or more of the main characters to meet their wet, icy maker.
-We both actually knew one of the characters who would die.
+And rather annoyingly we both actually knew which of the characters would die.
 Less than a week earlier we told the vicar of our church that we were going to see it for Valentine’s.
 He, it appeared, had already seen it and offered us this gem of a review:

 “Ah, Titanic.
 I loved that film.
 But it’s so sad when you see Leo sinking beneath the waves at the end.”

 So we entered into it knowing that young Jack Dawson was doomed from the outset.
 Maybe he’d be lucky enough to find a seat on a lifeboat, share a piece of flotsam with someone (he COULD have fitted), be plucked out of the water by rescuers when the Carpathia arrived or, for all we knew, swim all the way to New York.
 But no. Now we started the film knowing he sinks beneath the waves.

 *** END OF THE SPOILERS THAT ARE ABOUT SOMETHING OTHER THAN IT SINKING ***

 Actually, I’m going to go off on a little bit of tangent here, as I feel that I have to get something off my chest.
 That church, which I was a member of for over twenty years, had form for spoiling massive blockbusting movies.
 But at least the Titanic incident was restricted to just my wife and me.
 Another member of the leadership team did something so much worse…